mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/god.md

 * Augustine believes that an evil human choice has no cause.
 The freedom of the will is of course a gift of God, and the freedom of the will carries with it the possibility of the misuse of that freedom.

+## Boethius on divine foreknowledge

+* In a world governed by divine providence, can there be any such thing as luck or change?
+Lady Philosophy says that if by chance we mean an event produced by random motion without any chain of causes, then there is no such thing as chance.
+The only kind of chance is that defined by Aristotle as the unexpected effect of coinciding causes.
+In that case, Boethius asks, does the casual network leave any room for free human choice or does the chain of fate bind even the motions of our minds?
+If God foresees all, and cannot be in error, then what he foresees must happen of necessity.
+  For if it is possible for our deeds and desires to turn out in any way other than God has foreseen, then it is possible for God to be in error.
+  Even if in fact all turns out as he foresaw, his foresight can only have been conjecture, not true knowledge.
+* Boethius admits knowledge does not, in itself, cause what is known.
+But necessity is different from causality; and ‘If you know that I am sitting, then I am sitting’ is a necessary truth.
+So, too, ‘If God knows that I will sin, I will sin’ is a necessary truth.
+Surely that is enough to destroy our free will, and with it all justification for reward or punishment for human actions.
+On the other hand, if it is still possible for me not to sin, and God thinks that I will sin, then he is in error—a blasphemous suggestion!
+* Lady Philosophy accepts that a genuinely free action cannot be foreseen with certainty.
+But we can observe, without any room for doubt, something happening in the present.
+When we watch a charioteer steering his horses round a racetrack, neither our vision nor anything else necessitates his skillful management of his team.
+God's knowledge of our future actions is like our knowledge of others' present actions: he is outside time, and his seeing is not really a *foreseeing*.
+‘The same future event, when it is related to divine knowledge, is necessary; but when it is considered in its own nature can be seen to be utterly free and unconditional… God beholds as present those future events that happen because of freewill.’
+* While explaining that God is outside of time, Boethius produced a definition of eternity that became canonical.
+‘Eternity is the whole and perfect possession, all at once, of endless life.’
+God possesses the whole of his life simultaneously; none of it has flowed into the past and none of it is still waiting in the wings.